SourceQuality/llmcord/README.md

 ---

+### Slash commands

+- /model [model]
+  - View the current model or switch to another.
+  - Only admins (config.permissions.users.admin_ids) can change the model.
+  - Autocomplete suggests models from your config.

+- /memory add sentence
+  - Adds a memory for the current server.
+The bot confirms and posts a small public note in the channel.

+- /memory remove memory_id
+  - Removes a memory by ID.
+Uses autocomplete to pick from existing memories.

+- /memory list
+  - Shows all memories for the current server.

+Notes:
+- Memory is per-server; DMs have their own separate memory space.
+- Server memories are injected into the system prompt under a "# Server memory:" section and influence all conversations in that server.
+- Data is stored in a SQLite DB at /opt/llmcord/db/memory.db.
+If using Docker, mount a volume to persist across restarts.

+---

 ### And more:
 - Supports image attachments when using a vision model (like gpt-5, grok-4, claude-4, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)